MrKammounYT/QuizGame/README.md

 * `/quiz stop`  This command is used to stop the quiz game if a player is currently in one.
 | It can be entered at any time during the quiz game to end the current game and return players to the normal gameplay mode.

+* `/quiz points` this allows the player to see the total points he gained from answering quiz's
+| It can be entered at any time during the quiz game and will send a message to the player

 ## Permessions:
 * `quiz.use`